From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against

 \subsection{Problem Formulation}

 For the UAV swarm network, its objective is to defend against the malicious DoS attacker.
-The UAVs need to choose the proper defensive actions to maximize the security performance, maintain the formation, and ensure communication connectivity while minimizing the defense consumption in a distributed setting.
+The UAVs need to choose the proper defensive actions to optimize their performance and cost in a distributed setting.
 Therefore, we formulate the optimization problem as

 where $|\mathcal{E}(t)|$ is the cardinality of this set and $C^i(t)$ is the defense cost of UAV $i$ at each time slot.
 Intuitively, the multi-objective optimization problem (\textbf{P1}) has the following objectives: (i) The first part aims to minimize the total number of effective node and link attacks over time, which is represented by the sum of $E^\mathcal{N}_i(t)$ and $E^\mathcal{L}_{ij}(t)$. (ii) The second part aims to maximize the network connectivity, which is represented by the maximum number of active communication links $|\mathcal{E}(t)|$ at any time step. (iii) The third part aims to minimize the deviation of each UAV from its ideal formation position, which is represented by the sum of the distance between each UAV's position and its ideal position $\mathbf{p}_i^*(t)$. (iv) Finally, the fourth part aims to minimize the cumulative defense cost, which is represented by the sum of defense costs $C^i(t)$ for all UAVs.

 The constraints ensure that the UAV swarm operates within the defined parameters and have the following practical meanings: (i) Constraints \textbf{C1} enforce physical and communication limits, such as minimum separation between UAVs, attack effectiveness, and valid communication links. (ii) Constraint \textbf{C2} ensures that the heading angle of each UAV is within the range $[0, 2\pi)$, reflecting feasible orientation in 2D space. (iii) Constraint \textbf{C3} restricts the speed of each UAV to be within the patrol speed $r\omega$ and the maximum speed $v_{\max}$, ensuring safe and energy-efficient flight. (iv) Constraint \textbf{C4} ensures that all UAVs operate on the same frequency channel at any time step, which is essential for maintaining communication connectivity. (v) Finally, constraint \textbf{C5} ensures realistic attack cycles by stipulating that the total duration of any number of attacks remains within the mission time, where the effective duration of a single attack round $\tau_{\text{eff}}$ is the sum of the attack period and the reconnaissance period.